Close Menu

 33. DualShock PS One edition (2000) – Aesthetic variant of the original DualShock.

-34. Sega Master System Controller (1986) – Simple, but not very ergonomic.
+34. Sega Master System Controller (1986) – Simple, but with little ergonomics.

 35. Classic Controller (2006) – Useful for Virtual Console, but not very comfortable.